• Frog Pond Warm Springs is fed from the Atlanta Hot Springs overflow

 Things to Do near Frog Pond Warm Springs

 The river and nearby creeks are great for trout and whitefish fishing.
-You can often see wildlife such as elk, deer, and eagles.

 Frog Pond Warm Springs Camping and Lodging

+The Riverside Campground sits right along the Middle Fork of the Boise River.
+It features picnic tables, fire pits, and fishing access.
 You can make reservations through Recreation.gov during the open season from mid-June to the end of September.
-Otherwise, campsites are first-come, first-served.
+Otherwise, the rule of first-come, first-served applies.

 Frog Pond Warm Springs | Facts